About the 5100 Computing System.

 The diskette used to exchange data between the 5110 and another system had to be IBM-compatible diskette types 1, 2, or 2D.
 The data was recorded in the 128-byte basic exchange or 256-byte H-type exchange formats.

 The most intriguing and daunting part about this drive system is that it is 100% IBM Proprietary.
-From the cards that control the diskette unit to the cards that control the floppy drives, it's all documented highly detailed in the service guides but not common at all.
+From the cards that control the diskette unit to the cards that control the floppy drives, it's all documented highly detailed in the service guides but not like any common drive systems.
 With most other computers of the 80s, manufacturers followed standards.
 This system contains the IBM 53FD floppy disk units, made a few iterations before more modern standards that made the later 5.25" mini-diskette.

 Power is passed through the cable that runs from the main processor to the disk units, tape, and printer, but the disk units contain power supplies for the disk drives.
 The internal PSU delivers +5/-5v and +24v for the diskette drives and AC for the cooling fan at the top.

 The drive systems are seemingly complex, with detailed schematics and test points on all aspects of the Disk Unit.
-The disk drives can be individually troubleshot, serviced, and repaired using the documentation that comes with the system in the right hands of someone who understands it.
+The disk drives can be individually troubleshot, serviced, and repaired using the documentation that comes with, eventually we will take this road.

 Output for the processing system.